suvendusekhar2025/ML-Project-Loan-Status-Prediction/README.md

 # ML-Project-Loan-Status-Prediction
-Here's a well-structured description for your project:
+Here's a well-structured description for the project:

 ---